Expert Resources

 How to ask a teacher, internship supervisor or coach for a letter of recommendation over email

 Between school and sports practice or your many other extracurricular involvements, it might not be possible for you to meet with your recommender in person.
-Or, you might be reaching out to someone you interned for over the summer or whose team you no longer play on, and no longer see day to day.
-If that is the case, you can definitely send your request for a letter of recommendation over email.
+If that is the case, it is appropriate for you to send your request for a letter of recommendation over email.

 How to ask a research supervisor for a letter of recommendation over email